charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 The easiest way to set up the service is using Windows Subsystem for Linux (WSL).
 There were some speed issues with Windows 10 and WSL2, mainly due to the disk's slow read/write speeds.
 However, using Windows 11 with WSL2 seems much more stable.
-So that you know, you'll need more space than you might expect to set up the Linux subsystem.
+Just so you know, you'll need more space than you might expect to set up the Linux subsystem.

 With Windows 11 and WSL2, getting CUDA access to the Windows GPU from Linux is relatively smooth.
 Here’s a setup guide to get started: